DataDog/integrations-core/varnish/README.md

 dd-agent ALL=(ALL) NOPASSWD:/usr/bin/varnishadm
 ```

-[Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent)to start sending varnish metrics and service checks to Datadog.
+[Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent) to start sending varnish metrics and service checks to Datadog.

 ### Validation